MicrosoftDocs/Devices-docs/surface/surface-service-and-repair.md

 ### References

+1. Repairing your device with a replaceable component does not impact Microsoft’s Limited Warranty, however any damage to the device resulting from a repair performed by someone other than Microsoft or an Authorized Service Provider will not be covered under Microsoft’s warranty or protection plan.
-1. Microsoft’s Limited Warranty is in addition to your consumer law rights.
+2. Microsoft’s Limited Warranty is in addition to your consumer law rights.
-2. Back cover (aka bucket) for Surface Pro 9 with 5G is currently unavailable in US.
+3. Back cover (aka bucket) for Surface Pro 9 with 5G is currently unavailable in US.